MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Decision Tree
 -------------

-The following flow chart provides a handy guide to selecting the appropriate buffer mode according to the hardware configuration.
+The following flow chart provides a handy guide to pick the buffer mode suited to the hardware configuration.

 XXX_TODO choose between both trees: